 e.
 Expected deliverables, such as publications and/or useful data for the community

-e) Funding will be announced at the following PTCOG Annual meeting.
+E) Funding will be announced at the following PTCOG Annual Conference.

-g) The Awardee will be required to provide a written status and present the results at the PTCOG Annual meeting.
+G) The Awardee will be required to provide a written status and present the results

 On behalf of the PTCOG organization I encourage you to apply and look forward to seeing your work providing enhanced clarity for our field.